11/5/2024

 Chairman of the Board and Chief Executive Officer

-I would call out two additional factors one is we do have an advantage technology for a Zika which gives us some cost advantage as well and then we have a very advantage cost footprint in the U.S. Gulf Coast with our largest acetic acid plant there which you know we believe is the lowest cost and lowest carbon put acetic acid plant in the world today.
+I would call out two additional factors.
+One is we do have an advantage technology for acetic acid, which gives us some cost advantage as well.
+And then we have a very advantage cost footprint in the U.S. Gulf Coast with our largest acetic acid plant there, which we believe is the lowest cost and lowest carbon acetic acid plant in the world today.

 speaker